Have you heard of the fartlek workout before?

 Fartlek is actually Swedish for “speed play”.

-One type of speed workout is the fartlek which is Swedish for “speed play”.
+Makes sense that the word "play" is there as this workout is easy to mix up and have fun with!
 It is a wonderful way to break up a run and can be very spontaneous and full of variety.